First-Time Home Buyer Programs in Ohio article content

 Eligibility: First‑time buyers (no ownership in last 3 years), veterans, or buyers in OHFA target areas; must meet OHFA income/purchase limits and complete homebuyer education.
 See OHFA Down Payment Assistance.

-• Help available: OHFA now pairs DPA with its first mortgage.
-Effective July 1, 2025 OHFA lists the DPA as typically 3% of purchase price for Conventional and 3.5% for Government loans (FHA/VA/USDA).
-The assistance is delivered as a 0% second mortgage that is forgiven if you remain in the home for the stated forgiveness period.
+- Help available: OHFA pairs DPA with its first mortgage.
+OHFA allows choosing 3% of purchase price for Conventional loans or 3.5% for Government loans (FHA/VA/USDA) to cover down payment/closing costs; assistance is a 0% deferred second lien that is typically forgiven after the stated period.
+See OHFA's official DPA page for current lender rules and effective dates.
+(OHFA DPA).

-• Forgiveness: OHFA's Your Choice!
-DPA is generally forgiven after 7 years (repayment required if you sell/refinance before then).
+- Forgiveness: The Your Choice!
+DPA is generally forgiven after 7 years (repayment required if you sell or refinance before then).

-• Credit & underwriting: OHFA guidance lists typical credit minima of 640+ for Conventional/USDA/VA and 650+ for FHA within OHFA programs; DTI allowances often fall in the ~45–50% range depending on loan type and compensating factors.
+- Credit & underwriting: OHFA lists typical credit minima of 640+ for Conventional/USDA/VA and 650+ for FHA within OHFA programs; underwriting and DTI allowances vary by loan type and lender (OHFA guidance, see DPA page).

-• Purchase price & income caps: Limits vary by county and household size — see OHFA's official county table.
+- Purchase price & income caps: Limits vary by county and household size — use the OHFA county table to check specific numbers.
 (Income & Purchase Price Limits PDF).

 How it works (short): DPA can cover down payment and closing costs.
 It's issued as a deferred/forgivable second lien at 0% interest; forgiven after the stated period if you keep the home.
 For exact lender overlays, stacking rules or required borrower contribution, contact an OHFA‑approved lender.
 (OHFA DPA).